 Autumn is an ending.
 The last flourishes of all that was Summer makes it a sweet ending.
-It clears the way for winter but I want it never to end.
+It clears the way for winter, but I want it never to end.
+This soup helps.
+Summer vegetables in a warming Autumnal soup.

 Bradley’s Roasted Capsicum, Tomato and Peanut Soup